ocaml/dune/doc/dev/rev-store.md

 concepts with other version control systems, provided they allow for similar flexibility as the Git way of storing revisions.
-However at the moment most users have settled on using Git, hence this version should be able to accomodate the needs for most users.
+However at the moment most users have settled on using Git, hence this version should be able to accommodate the needs for most users.

 Another compromise is that old repositories with long histories and large sizes have to be cloned before use, thus increasing the size of the initial download